Back to Blog

 Does Vapi offer any white-label option for agencies?

-No. As of April 2026, Vapi does not offer a white-label dashboard, branded client portal, or sub-account system at any pricing tier.
+No. As of June 2026, Vapi does not offer a native white-label dashboard, branded client portal, or sub-account system at any pricing tier.
 Vapi is developer infrastructure designed for engineers building custom applications.
 Agencies wanting to resell Vapi-powered voice AI must either build their own front-end or use a third-party wrapper platform like Vapify or Voicerr, which adds cost and dependency risk.

 How much does it cost to switch from Vapi to Trillet?